rdkit/django-rdkit/README.md

 # django-rdkit
-Change MolField and assocaited functions to present SMILES to the cartridge instead of Mol objects
+Change MolField and assocaited functions to ensure pickled mol objects are sent to the db.